WA: Respondent Prepares & Serves the Adjudication Response

 The overall submission should be concise, clearly written and set out the respondent's arguments and reasons.
 Remember the submission should always link back to any agreement/documentation, photos, technical/legal reports which support the respondent's reasons set out in the payment claim.

 Statutory declarations are not necessary.
-Because an adjudicator can't test the contents of a statutory declaration, they are given no greater weight than unsworn witness statements.
+Because an adjudicator can't test the contents of a statutory declaration, they are given no greater weight than uwaorn witness statements.

-Both Adjudicate Today and the claimant should be served with identical adjudication applications on the same day.
+Both Adjudicate Today (on behalf of the adjudicator) and the applicant should be served with identical adjudication responses, if possible, on the same day.

 Click here for details on establishing a free Lockbox account

-Service should occur during normal business hours and at the claimant's ordinary place of business or as otherwise required by the contract.
+Physical service on the applicant should occur during normal business hours, at the applicant's head office or as otherwise required by the contract.
 In the absence of a contrary contract provision, the safest way of ensuring service is to serve by courier with instruction to obtain a signed receipt.
-In our experience, below is the safest ranking to ensure service:
+In our experience, below is the safest ranking to ensure service on the applicant.

 - Courier - signature required;